On the Galactic Center Being the Main Source of Galactic Cosmic Rays as Evidenced by Recent Cosmic Ray and Gamma Ray Observations: Model

-It should be noted that in the strong background radiation field, electrons/positrons may cool down very efficiently.
-However, it is expected that there should also be acceleration in the jets, which may more or less compensate the cooling of the electrons/positrons.
-The $e^+e^-$ spectrum used to calculate the synchrotron and ICS spectra is adopted from \cite{2009ApJ...700L.170H}, which can explain the $e^+e^-$ excesses observed by PAMELA/ATIC/Fermi.
+The $e^+e^-$ spectrum used to calculate the synchrotron and ICS spectra is taken from \cite{2009ApJ...700L.170H}, which can explain the $e^+e^-$ excesses observed by PAMELA/ATIC/Fermi.
 For the interstellar radiation field (ISRF) model we adopt that reported in Porter \& Strong \cite{2005ICRC....4...77P}, in which a new calculation based on the modelings of star and dust distributions, the scattering, absorption and re-emission of the stellar light by dust, was carried out.
 The ISRF model showed good agreement with the observational data \cite{2006ApJ...640L.155M}, and was implemented in the public CR propagation code GALPROP \cite{1998ApJ...509..212S}.
 Here we adopt the ISRF intensity at $R=0$ and $z=4$ kpc.
 The energy spectrum of the ISRF is shown in the left panel of Fig. \ref{fig-FermiBubble-WMAPHaze}.
 Three major components, optical from stars, far-infrared from dust and the cosmic microwave background (CMB), are clearly shown.

 The right panel of Fig. \ref{fig-FermiBubble-WMAPHaze} shows the resulting synchrotron and ICS spectra by the $e^+e^-$.
 The magnetic field is assumed to be $B=15\mu$G, and the Klein-Nishina cross section of ICS is adopted.
 The spectra of WMAP synchrotron haze and Fermi ICS bubbles are consistently generated.